“Every man has two countries; his own and France.”John F. Kennedy

 - GDP 2.954 trillion ranked tenth in the world.

-- France is the world’s most popular tourist destination, with about 84 million visitors a year.
+- France is the world’s most popular tourist destination, with about 84 million visitors annually.

 - It is the largest country in the European Union, with 22 different regions.